Wrongful Death Lawyers in Raleigh, NC

 A person who brings a wrongful death lawsuit needs to show proof that the alleged wrongdoer:

 - caused the individual’s death

-- should have foreseen that the individual’s death was a predictable result of his or her carelessness, failure to act or misbehavior.
+- should have foreseen that the individual’s death was a predictable result of his or her carelessness, failure to act, or misbehavior.

 For example, car accidents are common causes of wrongful death cases.
 A driver who is exceeding the speed limit and driving 90 miles per hour should be able to foresee that their unsafe driving may cause a serious or fatal car crash.
 If the speeding driver causes a fatal accident, the negligent driver may be held liable for providing compensation to the family of the person or persons killed.

-What Services Our Wrongful Death Attorneys Provide
+Services that Our Wrongful Death Attorneys Provide

 Our attorneys will perform a number of steps if we handle your wrongful death claim.
 They include:

 - Investigating the cause of the wrongful death

 - Determining individual, business, or other entity responsible for the death.

 - Identifying applicable insurance policies to provide compensation